-- 1. Wash in alcohol till all dirt is removed from the parasite. - 2.
-Place specimen in xylol for five minutes. - 3.
-Mount in Canada balsam.
+1. Wash in alcohol till all dirt is removed from the parasite.

+2. Place specimen in xylol for five minutes.

 By this method lice, gnats, parts of flies, ticks, and scab parasites can be satisfactorily studied.
 Thus preserved the specimen will keep indefinitely.
 In mounting thick specimens the glass or rubber cells may be used.
 Keep slide face up, as in the summer the Canada balsam will become soft and the specimen gravitate to one side if the slide be kept edgewise.